Incident IQ

 Planning for these needs in advance also reduces costs by limiting future repairs and maintenance.

-• Thoughtful facility planning allows districts to distribute limited resources in a way that serves the most students effectively.
+• Thoughtful school facilities planning enables districts to allocate limited resources to serve the greatest number of students effectively.

 Upgrading outdated buildings, adding capacity, and placing specialized programs promote equity and allow for the equitable distribution of resources across a school district.
 The learning environments in a school district should offer students access to a quality education.
-An FMP allows district leaders to carefully examine how resources are allocated, determine where the needs are greatest, and make changes to improve equity.
+An FMP allows school facilities management staff and district leaders to streamline the facility planning process by carefully examining how resources are allocated, determining where the needs are greatest, and making appropriate changes to improve equity.

-• Ensures school facilities account for the physical, mental, and cultural needs of all students across a district.
+• FMPs ensure school facilities account for the physical, mental, and cultural needs of all students across a district.

 An FMP helps create school environments that promote wellness and comply with non-discrimination requirements.
 School leaders can implement changes that make school facilities welcoming to all students, regardless of whether they’re English learners or have physical or developmental disabilities.

-Facility managers have to consider many different factors to bring their buildings up to 21st-century standards.
+Facility managers must consider many factors to bring their buildings up to 21st-century standards.
 A master plan helps facilitate discussions around how to budget, plan, and prioritize future facility maintenance projects.

-• A public-facing facilities plan allows for input from community stakeholders like school administrators, teachers, students, parents, and community members.
+• A public-facing facilities plan allows input from community stakeholders, including school administrators, teachers, students, parents, and community members.

 School districts can share their FMPs in board meetings and provide copies as parent resources.
 This is an excellent way to get feedback on potential oversights or challenges.

-If you’re serious about improving the quality of your district’s facilities, developing a school facilities master plan is essential.
+Developing a school facilities master plan is essential to improving the quality of your district’s facilities.
 Everyone involved in the day-to-day operations of your district, from the board of education to parents, can gain valuable insights from your facilities plan.

 The quality of your school facilities master plan can have long-lasting implications on your district’s infrastructure, including its longevity and how well it serves the needs of your students and faculty.
 With so much at stake, it’s crucial to approach the planning process with clearly outlined goals and objectives in mind.